igrishaev/pg2/README.md

   (jdbc/get-connection config))
 ~~~

-Let's create a table for testing our queries:
+Let's create a table using the `create-demo-table` function:

 ~~~clojure
 (def TABLE "demo123")